ceu-arduino/driver-gpio/README.md

 or `output` external event, e.g.:

 ```
-input  high/low PIN_02;     // pin-2  is used as input
+input  high/low PIN_02;     // pin-2  is used as digital input
 output high/low PIN_13;     // pin-13 is used as digital output
 output u8       PWM_06;     // pin-6  is used as PWM output
 ```